 Great Barrier Reef scuba diving can vary on the price chart.
 Some experiences are more luxurious than others and are inclusive packages with small snacks etc on the dive boat, while others are more affordable for those just wanting to dive among the corals.

 Prices are also determined by what part of the reef is being dived into.
 More popular areas will be a bit more pricey.
 No matter what type of experience someone is craving, there’s something for everyone!

 But what are the specific prices for diving in the reef?
 Below are some examples of price ranges for seeing the very best of the Great Barrier Reef!

 Great Barrier Reef Scuba Diving Prices

-For more information on diving spots and scuba diving prices, there are many diving types and price points please read on below.
+For more information on diving spots and scuba diving prices, there are many diving types and price points please read below.

 Introductory Diving Prices for diving

 These short dives to see the reef usually cost between $100 – $200 AUD.